westwind79/litecart_square_addon/README.md

 # How To Find Your API Keys #
 #############################

-1. Sign in to your Stripe account.
+1. Sign in to your Square account.
+2. Go to App Integrations
-2. Toggle live or test mode [o] View test data
+2. Toggle sandbox or production mode [o] View test data
 3. Go to Developers from the menu and select API keys.

 #################################